Welcome to St. Paul's Episcopal Church in Bellingham, Washington!

 This from the treasurer:

-Attendance at Easter Services has increased from 500 to 760 in the last 5 years.
+In the last four years, attendance at Easter Services has increased from 500 to 760.